A7med7x7/ReproGen/README.md

 ```vb
 docker compose --env-file .env -f mistral-instruct/docker/docker-compose.yml down
 ```
+>[!NOTE]
+>
->[!NOTE] if id didn't work the generated command is provided in your `generated_README.md` at your project repo root
+>if it didn't work the generated command is provided in your generated `README.md` at your project repo root.

 and lets add the missing dependencies (sentencepiece) in the `docker/requirements.txt` using